roboryman/prototroller/README.md

 You may even use our designs as a starting point.
 For example, you may want to make the modules slightly larger.

 In any case, we cannot promise any help if you do this.
 An attempt may be made, but we have busy lives too.

-## Context
-Our team consists of 5 members.
-- Yu-yang Hsieh
-- Britton McLeavy
-- Caleb O'Malley
-- Merrick Ryman
-- Evan Zhang

-Modular controllers (and gamepads) are few and far between, especially in the open-source community.
-We aim to change this by creating a full-stack, feature-rich, usable, responsive, and robust modular controller.

-This project is developed in conjunction with the UF CpE Capstone program (Fall 2022 - Spring 2023).
-This project is self-funded.
-As such, donations are appreciated in this educational pursuit (hardware is not cheap nowadays!).

 ## Acknowledgements
 Thank you to our stakeholder Carsten Thue-Bludworth for his infinite wisdom.
 His assistance keeps the project grounded and evolving in the best way possible.